 - Primary osteonecrosis is also called Spontaneously Osteonecrosis of the Knee or “SONK”.
 This is more commonly seen on the medial femoral condyle.
-It is usually thought to be secondary to ischemia or lack of oxygen and blood supply to the bone.
+It is usually thought to be lack of oxygen and blood supply to the bone.
 It is also thought to be secondary to microfractures that cause swelling in the bone and then loss of blood flow and death.
 It is also more common over the age of 60 but can be seen younger as well.

 - Pain is more commonly of sudden onset

 - Commonly on the inner side of the knee (medial side)

 - Secondary osteonecrosis of the knee is not as common.
 This form occurs more commonly in younger patients <50.
 It is thought to occur from corticosteroid use, excessive alcohol use/abuse, from sickle cell disease, from deep sea diving called Caisson disease, from tobacco use, from myeloproliferative disorders which are slow-growing blood cancers where bone marrow makes too many abnormal cells.

 - Each of these in some way make blood flow difficult in the bone cells and cause ischemia leading to bone death.

 - Pain is more commonly slower in onset

 - It is also commonly seen in both knees, and can be seen in other bones in the body